kouliping/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Set-Bucket-CORS.md

 ## The setup process in the console is as follows:

-1. Login to the console->Cloud Storage->Space Management->Login to a certain Bucket->Space Settings, name it as “Cross-origin Access Settings”:
+1. Login to the console->ObjectStorageService->Bucket Management->Login to a certain Bucket->Space Settings, name it as “Cross-origin Access Settings”:

 ![跨域访问设置](https://github.com/jdcloudcom/cn/blob/edit/image/Object-Storage-Service/OSS-037.png)